 Premium: The amount paid monthly, quarterly, or yearly for insurance coverage that reflects the expectation of loss.

 Primary Insurance: The coverage that holds superiority when more than one policy covers the same loss.

 Proof of Loss: A formal statement made by the insured to the insurer regarding a claim, especially in property insurance, so the insurer can determine its liability under the policy.
-Requests for proofs of loss should be handled timely and policyholders need to be familiar with the time requirements of these forms because strict adherence is often required as a requirement to payment.
+Requests for proof of loss should be handled in a timely manner.
+Policyholders need to be familiar with the time requirements of these forms, because strict adherence is often required as a requirement to payment.